autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/network-info.md

 ## Overview

 This guide explains how to configure network settings and set up port forwarding for Autonomys Network.
-Correct port forwarding is essential to ensure proper communication between your node, farmer, and the Autonomys network.
+Correct port forwarding is essential to ensure proper communication between your node, farmer, and the Autonomys Network.

 By opening specific ports on your router, you allow external traffic to reach your node, which is necessary for blockchain synchronization, data exchange, and remote procedure calls (RPC).